danielv089/bookstore-etl-pipeline-project/README.md

 # Python ETL Project: Scraping, Transforming, and Loading Book Data

 ## 📌 Overview
-This project is a complete **ETL (Extract, Transform, Load) pipeline** built in Python.
+This project is a complete **ETL (Extract, Transform, Load) pipeline** built in Python, which prepares a structured dataset from an unstructured source.
-It scrapes book data from the web, cleans and normalizes it, and loads it into a SQL database.
+It scrapes book data from the web, cleans and normalizes it, and loads it into a SQL database, producing an analytics ready dataset.
-The goal is to demonstrate a practical, end-to-end data engineering workflow using Python and containerization with Docker.
+The goal of this project is to demonstrate a practical, end-to-end data engineering ETL workflow using Python and containerization with Docker.

+Key Features:
+- Automated Data Extraction
+- Data Cleaning and Quality Control
+- Relational Database Schema Desing
+- Containerized Deployment
+- Analytics Ready

 ## ⚙️ ETL Pipeline Steps

 ### 1️⃣ Extract
 - Scrapes all catalog pages from [Books to Scrape](https://books.toscrape.com/).
 - Retrieves metadata: title, genre, rating, price, stock availability, UPC, and number of reviews.
-- Saves raw data to 1_extract_raw_data
+- Saves raw data to 1_extract_raw_data.

 ### 2️⃣ Transform
-- Removes duplicates and null values
+- Removes duplicates and null values.
-- Standardizes data types and formats
+- Standardizes data types and formats.
-- Reclassifies Default and Add a comment genrew into Uncategorized
+- Reclassifies Default and Add a comment genre into Uncategorized.
-- Maps rating strings to numerical values
+- Maps rating strings to numerical values.
-- Cleans currency symbols and parses stock quantities
+- Cleans currency symbols and parses stock quantities.
-- Saves cleaned data to 2_transform_data/books_cleaned_data.csv/books_raw_data.csv
+- Saves cleaned data to 2_transform_data/books_cleaned_data.csv/books_raw_data.csv.

 ### 3️⃣ Normalize
-- Extracts a genre lookup table
+- Extracts a genre lookup table.
-- Replaces genre strings with foreign key IDs
+- Replaces genre strings with foreign key IDs.
-- Splits in_stock data into its own table
+- Splits in_stock data into its own table.
-- Saves normalized CSV files to 3_normalized_data/
+- Saves normalized CSV files to 3_normalized_data/.

 ### 4️⃣ Load
-- Loads normalized tables into a SQL database
+- Loads normalized tables into a SQL database.
-- Creates database and tables if they don't exist
+- Creates database and tables if they don't exist .
-- Truncates tables and applies full load
+- Truncates tables and applies full load.

   ![ETL Pipeline Diagram](docs/etl_project.jpg)